Entanglement Entropy of the Gross-Neveu Model: Entanglement Entropy Calculations for the Gross-Neveu Model

 where we have used the renormalized gap equation (\ref{eq:renormalized_gap_equation}).
 It follows immediately that $S$ is monotonically decreasing and convex as a function of the coupling $g_R$ for $g_R > 0$.
 In particular, for $g_R > 0$ we have

 which are both cutoff independent.
-The monotonicity and convexity of $S$ with respect to $g_R$ on the half-line exhibits the same behavior as the variational approximation to the entanglement entropy of scalar $\phi^4$ theory on the half-line, which is likewise monotonically decreasing and convex with respect to its coupling \cite{CotlerMueller1}.
+The monotonicity and convexity of $S$ with respect to $g_R$ on the half-line exhibit the same behavior as the variational approximation to the entanglement entropy of scalar $\phi^4$ theory on the half-line, which is likewise monotonically decreasing and convex with respect to its coupling \cite{CotlerMueller1}.
+In both cases, the behavior is intuitive: increasing the coupling localizes correlations, which decreases entanglement.
+Since the von Neumann entropy is bounded from below, for a fixed cutoff the von Neumann entropy can only decrease by a finite amount as we arbitrarily increase the coupling.
+Thus, we expect the von Neumann entropy to be convex with respect to the coupling.

 We can also examine the behavior of $S$ with respect to $N$.
-Indeed, $S$ is monotonically decreasing and convex with respect to $N$ for $N \geq 1$, since
+Indeed, $S$ is monotonically increasing and concave with respect to $N$ for $N \geq 1$, since

-which are cutoff independent quantities.
-This behavior is perhaps unexpected, since one might expect that the entanglement entropy should instead \textit{increase} with $N$ because there are more degrees of freedom that can become entangled.
-Apparently this is not the case within the variational approximation.
+Monotonicity is dominated by the $- \log(\varepsilon)$ divergence, which is positive infinity.
+Similarly, concavity is dominated by $\log(\varepsilon)$, which is negative infinity.

 One might be hesitant to trust the variational approximation to provide us information about the $N$-dependence of $S$.
-We expect the class of states under consideration to look approximately like the ground state a free fermionic field for small coupling $g_R$.
+We expect the class of states under consideration to look approximately like the ground state of a free fermionic field for small coupling $g_R$.
 However, we do not a priori expect the variational approximation to be accurate for arbitrary $N$ and fixed, small $g_R$.
 In particular, the variational approximation appears sensible when $g_R^2 N$ is small.
 So while the $N$-dependence of the variational approximation to the entanglement entropy is interesting, we should be cautious about its interpretation.

-A more robust way of understanding the $N$-dependence of $S$ is in the limit where $N \to \infty$ and $g_R^2 \to 0$ with $\lambda := g_R^2 N$ fixed and small.
-The Gross-Neveu model is known to be exactly solvable in this limit \cite{GrossNeveu1}.
-We can write $S$ in this limit as